 KHRC will evaluate the Preliminary applications by:

-Scoring the new construction proposals and comparing to the preliminary point categories in the appropriate set-asides;
+Scoring the new construction proposals and comparing to the preliminary point categories in the appropriate set-asides and ability to meet the threshold score of 33 points;

-Conducting a desk review of the Rehabilitation proposals and the Unique Opportunity Applications.
+Conducting a desk review of the Rehabilitation proposals and the Unique Opportunity Applications;

 Reviewing for concerns with the site, development team, and/or market need.

-KHRC will notify the contact person listed in the preliminary application by email on the date listed above.
-KHRC will create a Workcenter in the online Procorem system for document submission and communication.
+KHRC will notify the contact person listed in the preliminary application by Procorem post on the date listed above if the preliminary application is invited to submit a full application or not.

 Full Applications Due

-Full applications are due in the appropriate Procorem Workcenter.
-The application fee should be mailed to the KHRC office.
+Full applications are due in the appropriate Procorem Workcenter by the end of business (5:00pm CST) on the due date.
+The full application fee should be mailed to the KHRC office by the application deadline.

 Award Announcements

-KHRC will notify the contact person listed in the full application by email when final award determinations have been made.
+KHRC will notify the contact person listed in the full application in the Procorem WorkCenter when final award determinations have been made.

 d.
-KHRC home and nhtf loans
+KHRC hUD Resources

-Applicants may request HOME and/or NHTF loans by including either or both as a funding source in the application and submitting the required supporting documentation.
+Applicants may request HOME or NHTF funds (collectively referred to as “HUD Resources”)by including those resources as a funding source in the application and submitting the required supporting documentation.
 KHRC will award only the amount needed for project viability, which may be more or less than requested.
-HOME and NHTF are limited, and applications should request only an amount necessary for project viability.
-Applicants should prepare the development budget with an assumption of no more than $750,000 in HOME and $750,000 in HTF.
+HUD Resources are limited, and applications should request only an amount necessary for project viability.
+Applicants should prepare the development budget with an assumption of no more than $1.5M in HUD resources.
+KHRC staff will determine if HUD Resources will be awarded and what type.

-Developments proposing to use HOME or NHTF must include a certification that the development team understands and will comply with the requirements for the respective programs.
-Requirements and further information on HOME and NHTF are in Appendix B.
+Developments proposing to use HUD Resources must include a certification that the development team understands and will comply with the requirements for the respective programs.
+Requirements and further information on HUD Resources are in Appendix B.

-For LIHTC proposals, HOME funds may be available to developments in a county identified as an underserved rural county in Section VI (B) (2) that is:

-not currently served (as identified in the bylaws) by an organization that is eligible for certification by KHRC as a Community Housing Development Organization (CHDO) and which has the capacity to carry out the proposed activity in the role of sole managing member or sole general partner; or

-served by a CHDO which has not had any LIHTC developments awarded in the county within the past five years.

-Rural counties with recent (2018-2022) CHDO LIHTC projects are: Riley, Barton, Reno, Harvey and Scott

-HOME funds are otherwise available to LIHTC developments for which the sole managing member or sole general partner is an organization that does qualify as a CHDO.
+HOME funds are available to LIHTC developments for which the sole managing member or sole general partner is an organization that does qualify as a CHDO.
+These awards may be in the form of zero-interest, forgivable loans.
+KHRC will award at least 15% of the HOME funds to a CHDO as the, “CHDO set-aside.”

+For LIHTC proposals, HOME funds may be available to developments without a CHDO as the sole managing member or sole general partner.
+These awards will be in the form of a loan and subject to repayment terms based on project underwriting.

 E. khrc fees

 All fees are non-refundable.
+All checks should be paid to the order of Kansas Housing Resources Corporation with the development name and fee type listed in the memo and postmarked by the deadline.
+Nonprofit applicants must be the sole general partner and developer to obtain the reduced fees.

 Pre-Application: $250 for each preliminary application.

 Full Application: $10 per unit for each proposal.